 Dogs and snowshoes go together like peanut butter and jam!
-Snowshoeing is a great workout for you and your pet.
-Exploring the winter landscape with a faithful dog at your side is a great way to strengthen your bond, but before you hit the trails with your furry friend, there are a few things to consider:
+Snowshoeing is an excellent workout for you and your pet.
+Plus, exploring the winter landscape with a faithful dog at your side is a great way to strengthen your bond.
+But before you hit the trails with your furry friend, there are a few things to consider.

-Let’s start with the most obvious question: is this something your dog is going to enjoy?
-Dogs most suited to snowshoeing adventures are dogs that are able to handle the cold, have long legs, and fur that doesn’t collect ice balls.
-Your dog should be in good health, and not overweight.
-Snowshoeing is a real workout, and obese dogs simply may not be able to handle it.
+Let’s start with the most obvious question: is this something your dog will enjoy?
+Dogs most suited to snowshoeing can handle the cold and have long legs and fur that doesn’t collect ice balls.

 Are dogs welcome on the trails?